Dharani490/java/README.md

 # java
-this is the purpouse of trianing in aditya university
+this is the purpouse of training in aditya university